-(iii) Its conclusions are often too synchronically homogeneous.

-In virtue of being preoccupied with traditional philosophical concerns, or too focused on certain uses of logic deemed "philosophically important", a significant portion of the projects which logicians are engaged in, and the uses these logics are put to, are neglected.
-While dynamic logics are commonly used to model the semantics of complex linguistic phenomena (Keshet 2018), and Church's type theory is now being used to model ethical reasoning in AI (Benzmüller et al. 2020), when it comes to discussing the aims and methods of logic, such applications are either ignored completely or dismissed as not being the canonical, philosophically significant application of logic.
+(iii) The conclusions drawn in the traditional approach are often too synchronically homogeneous.
+In virtue of being preoccupied with traditional philosophical concerns, or too focused on certain uses of logic deemed "philosophically important," a significant portion of the projects that logicians are engaged in, and the uses these logics are put to, are neglected.
+While dynamic logics are commonly used to model the semantics of complex linguistic phenomena (Keshet 2018) and Church's type theory is now being used to model ethical reasoning in AI (Benzmüller, Parent, and van der Torre 2020), when it comes to discussing the aims and methods of logic, such applications are either ignored completely or dismissed as not being the canonical, philosophically significant application of logic.
 What results is a far poorer view of the field, with prominent applications of logic and substantial practices in the field being neglected.

-(iv) Its proposals are often ahistorical (leading to implicit diachronic homogeneity).
+- (iv) The proposals of the traditional approach are often ahistorical (leading to implicit diachronic homogeneity).
 In virtue of the propensity within contemporary philosophy of logic to build idealised accounts of logic based upon certain presumptions about rationality, knowledge, and logic's properties, what tends to result is an essentialist account of logic's aims and methods, which gives the impression that logic as a field is diachronically homogeneous.
-However, just like the empirical sciences and mathematics, logic is a social enterprise with continually changing priorities and techniques.
+Just like the empirical sciences and mathematics, however, logic is a social enterprise with continually changing priorities and techniques.
 Given the availability of excellent resources on the history of logic (Haaparanta 2009), such presumed diachronic homogeneity is perhaps surprising.
-However, as we'll see in Section 5, it is prominent in the literature.

-(v) It is too end-product focused.

-Contemporary philosophy of logic concentrates primarily on the properties of logics, rather than on the processes which led to the formulation and evidencing of these logics, whether those of individual researchers or the community.
-This is troublesome not only because it can lead to us neglecting the many important techniques and methods which logicians use to develop, evidence, and apply their systems, but it can result in hasty conclusions about the field.
-For instance, following Haack (1978), there has been a tradition to understand (dis)agreement within logic in terms of ways in which logics as theories can (dis)agree (Stei 2020).
-Given that various such competing logics are still advocated in the literature, this has led some (Resnik 1999) to conclude that the persistent disagreement between candidate theories in the field is evidence that logic is more akin to ethics than the sciences.
-However, this neglects the significant ways in which logicians as participants in the debates agree, such as over: how logics should be evaluated (relative to a purpose), the relative strengths and weaknesses of the various competing theories, and what would constitute sufficient evidence for the resolution of the debate (Martin 2019).
-What results is a picture of theory-evaluation and debate more similar to the sciences than ethics (Martin & Hjortland 2021).
+As we'll see in section 5, however, it is prominent in the literature. - (v) The traditional approach is too end product focused.
+Contemporary philosophy of logic concentrates primarily on the properties of logics, rather than on the processes that led to the formulation and evidencing of these logics, whether those of individual researchers or of the community.
+This is troublesome not only because it can lead us to neglect the many important techniques and methods that logicians use to develop, evidence, and apply their systems but also because it can result in hasty conclusions about the field.
+For instance, following Haack (1978), there has been a tradition of understanding (dis)agreement within logic in terms of ways in which logics as theories can (dis)agree (Stei 2020).
+Given that various such competing logics are still advocated in the literature, some (Resnik 1999) have concluded that the persistent disagreement between candidate theories in the field is evidence that logic is more akin to ethics than to the sciences.
+This, however, neglects the significant ways in which logicians as participants in the debates agree, such as on how logics should be evaluated (relative to a purpose), the relative strengths and weaknesses of the various competing theories, and what would constitute sufficient evidence for the resolution of the debate (Martin 2021b) What results is a picture of theory evaluation and debate more similar to the sciences than to ethics (Martin and Hjortland 2021).